kushfj/modbus_sim/README.md

 * FR5 - Need to log messages to log file for audit and troubleshooting purposes
 * FR6 - Need the client/master to randomly write to coils and holding registers
 * FR7 - Need the server/slave to randomly set values for discrete input and input registers
+* FR8 - Need a set of scripts to dynamically spin up virtual machines, set-up network interfaces, etc start the slaves, run masters to generate traffic, etc.

 ### Non-functional Requirements - How it does it